interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 It will then generate "West".
 Input "Ascend" it will generate "Descend".
 I Input "Go in through the Gate" and it will generate "Exit the Gate".

 You can use the playground to create code based on a prompt that you can then use in your Python projects.
-Click on the "View Code" button, and you'll get some code that you can covern into a Python function that takes a direction as input and returns the reverse direction.
+Click on the "View Code" button, and you'll get some code that you can convert into a Python function that takes a direction as input and returns the reverse direction.
 For example:

 ```python